 It did happen.
-It is valid.
 It was abuse.
 It was real.

 If you have gone through sexual abuse, domestic violence, or any other type of trauma, you may feel invisible and hopeless.

-If you experienced domestic violence or sexual abuse, this might have crossed your mind:
+If you experienced intimate partner violence or sexual abuse as a member of the LGBTQ community, this may have crossed your mind:

 - I can’t tell anyone – they will think I’m lying.
 They will say “how could abuse happen between two women?”

-- I can’t tell people I was sexually abused as a child.
+- I can’t share I was sexually abused as a child.
 They will say that’s why I’m gay/bi/queer/trans.

-- Straight/Cis people don’t get it.
-Who could understand my partner/abuser threatening to out me or misgender me as a way to control me?
+- Cishet people don’t get it.
+Who could understand my partner threatening to out me or misgender me as a way to control me?

-- If I told my family I needed help, they would say I’m being abused because my relationship, sexuality, or gender is ‘unnatural’ or ‘wrong’ or ‘a phase’.
+- If I told my family I needed help, they would say I’m being abused because my relationship, sexuality, or gender is ‘unnatural’ or ‘wrong’.

 So you didn’t tell anyone.